 3 Biggest Advantages of Using Professional Moving Boxes (Plus Post-Move Tips)

 Despite being an essential part of the moving process itself, people often don’t take enough care when selecting their moving boxes.
-Especially when moving on a budget, it’s common to want to cut costs in various ways, and what we see the most is reusing and re-purposing boxes to pack for a move rather than buying new ones.
+Especially when moving on a budget, it’s common to want to cut costs in various ways.
+Most often cost-cutting occurs by reusing and re-purposing boxes to pack for a move, rather than buying new ones.

 There are a ton of articles online about where to get free boxes: at your local grocery or liquor store, your building super, from friends on social media, etc., but when it comes to the protection of your items, we at FlatRate Moving felt we should share some issues that often come up when using recycled boxes.